 Now we add webupd8team repository to your Linux Mint System:

-Next, install Atom Editor by using the following apt command:
+Next, install the Atom Editor by using the following apt command:

-You can start Atom from the command line or by searching on your Desktop start menu:
+You can start the Atom from the command line or by searching on your Desktop start menu: